twitter/twurl/README.md

 twurl bearer_tokens
 ```

 This will print a pair of consumer_key and its associated bearer token.
-Note, tokes are omitted from this output.
+Note, tokens are omitted from this output.

 ## Accessing Different Hosts